sedostheatre/sedos.co.uk/input/shows/2018-urinetown.md

 ---
-title: 'URINETOWN, THE MUSICAL'
+title: 'URINETOWN'
-authors: 'Music and Lyrics by MARK HOLLMANN  '
+authors: 'Music and Lyrics by MARK HOLLMANN'
-authors2: 'Book and Lyrics by GREG KOTIS '
+authors2: 'Book and Lyrics by GREG KOTIS'
 subtitle: Tomorrow will not stink!
 showtimes:
   - time: '2018-11-21 19:30+0100'